SRCF/docs/source/timeout/tos.rst

 The latest version of this statement can be found on our website at https://docs.srcf.net/timeout/tos.html.
 The SRCF is the data controller for data held under this privacy statement.
 The SRCF Executive is the designated data protection contact, and are in charge of data protection matters.
 They can be contacted at ``data-protection@srcf.net``.

 Please note: this statement only applies to data held by the SRCF for which it is the data controller.
 Timeout also processes data for which the SRCF is not the data controller, for example any content within a meeting provided by its participants.
 You should refer to the privacy statement of the controller of that data where this applies to you as a data subject.

+Definitions
+^^^^^^^^^^^
+"Personal data" or "personal information" means information relating to you that can be used in some way to identify you, either on its own or in combination with other such information available to its holder.

+"Processing" of personal data is any action taken on that data, such as storage, retrieval, organisation, transmission or erasure, and/or as defined by relevant legislation.

+"University" means the University of Cambridge.

+A "CRSid" is a unique identifier issued to a person by the University.
+According to the University, CRSids are never reissued, so we assume that a CRSid will uniquely identify the same person forever.
+Usernames on our computer systems are also assigned to match a person’s CRSid.

 Summary of collected and processed data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^